 Community college campuses were home to many festive gatherings this holiday season, getting in on the holiday action.
-From festive concerts to service projects designed for the season, these schools are showing their students what the winter months are all about.
-Check out the fun, festive and family-oriented events available at some community colleges around the country.
+From festive concerts to service projects designed for the season, these schools show their students what the winter months are.
+Check out the fun, festive, family-oriented events available at some community colleges around the country.

 Shop ‘til You Drop at Community College Craft Fairs